J-O10/J-O10/README.md

 I am currently employed as a 3rd line IT Engineer and I am in love with what I do.
 I am using Github as a centralised repository for scripts I find useful and for connecting with others who share the same passion as I do.

-- 📫 How to reach me ...
-Github

 <!---
 J-O10/J-O10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.